jvican/jvican.github.io/index.md

      H/T practicaltypography.com
  -->

 My name is Jorge.
-I'm a Senior Software engineer on the Data Science Platform team at Netflix where I work on notebooks and developer tools for data scientists.
+I'm a senior software engineer on the Data Science Platform team at Netflix where I work on notebooks and developer tools for data scientists.

 Formerly, I worked at the [Scala Center][scalacenter] on developer tools for